Maritime-Robotics-Student-Society/blog/_posts/articles/2018-05-25-helming-procedure.md

 even when beating upwind, because jibing is usually not an issue.
 However, it makes you loose quite some distance when trying to go upwind, and if you are against the current as well you sometimes can't even progress.

-To circumvent all of these issues we have implemented a new piece of component that is handling tacks.
+To circumvent all of these issues we have implemented a new component to handle switching tacks.
 Our high-level code is taking care of the global path planning, how to go to a waypoint, how to stay in position etc. and when the boat needs to switch tack it will tell so to the helming node.
 This helming then have a list of procedure to handle tacks/jibes, and it will choose in this list which one to try.
 If a procedure doesn't succeed after a certain amount of